-Belief that true love is synonymous with accepting everything about someone.
+The belief that true love is synonymous with accepting everything about someone.
 The idea that one’s partner (or oneself) may need to change is taken to be a sign that the relationship is on the rocks.
-“You’re going to have to change”, seems like a last ditch threat.
+“You’re going to have to change”, seems like a last-ditch threat.

 So these myths have perpetrated our belief system for years through art and culture.
 Is there any particular one that you dislike the most?